-Douglas Shire Council already has By-laws in place to regulate these actions and to protect the Daintree from illegal land clearing.
-These By-laws are not currently being enforced.
+Douglas Shire Council already has local laws in place to regulate these actions and to protect the Daintree from illegal land clearing.
+These local laws are not being adequately enforced.

-It’s possible that failure to enforce these By-laws could result in breaches of both the Environment Protection and Biodiversity Conservation Act as well as the Queensland Nature Conservation Act.
+It’s possible that failure to enforce these local laws could result in breaches of both the Environment Protection and Biodiversity Conservation Act as well as the Queensland Nature Conservation Act.